spenjnb/startup-cs260/README.md

 <h4>Ports</h4>
 &emsp;When you connect to a device on the internet you need both an IP address and a numbered port.
 Port numbers allow a single device to support multiple protocols (e.g. HTTP, HTTPS, FTP, or SSH) as well as different types of services (e.g. search, document, or authentication).
 The ports may be exposed externally, or they may only be used internally on the device.
 For example, the HTTPS port (443) might allow the world to connect, the SSH port (22) might only allow computers at your school, and a service defined port (say 3000) may only allow access to processes running on the device.<br/>
-The internet governing body, IANA, defines the standard usage for port numbers.
+&emsp;The internet governing body, IANA, defines the standard usage for port numbers.
 Ports from 0 to 1023 represent standard protocols.
 Generally a web service should avoid these ports unless it is providing the protocol represented by the standard.
 Ports from 1024 to 49151 represent ports that have been assigned to requesting entities.
 However, it is very common for these ports to be used by services running internally on a device.
 Ports from 49152 to 65535 are considered dynamic and are used to create dynamic connections to a device. <br/>

 Here is a list of common port numbers that you might come across.